 Duty-free stores include Jimmy Choo, Bottega Veneta and Gucci.
 You'll also be able to shop for discounted liquor, tobacco and cosmetics.

-Numerous dining options and everyday shops are located at the Edo Market shopping area on the fourth floor of the passenger terminal.
+Numerous dining options and everyday shops are located at the Edo Koji on the fourth floor of the passenger terminal.
 Grab a bite to eat, or shop for last-minute goods prior to your departure.

 Kansai International Airport

 The main hub servicing Osaka, Kyoto and the rest of western Japan, Kansai International Airport welcomes international travelers from across the world.
 Find gifts characteristic to the Kansai region, along with all the other amenities expected from an international airport.

 In addition to all the typical fare, you'll find certain souvenirs that are unique to the Kansai region.
 Consider purchasing a box of umeboshi (pickled plums), which are a popular export from nearby Wakayama.
 Many treats are also themed around Osaka's famed takoyaki (grilled octopus balls) and okonomiyaki (savory pancakes).